Budnitz Bicycles Newsletter

 The cro-moly steel that we use for our steel bicycle models is a wonderful material.
 Strong and light, a good steel frame will last you a very long time.
 Steel has legendary ride quality.

-Our steel frames weigh roughly 1.6-pounds more than our titanium frames.
-The complete bicycles weigh about 2-pounds more because they use slightly different components.
-Many people don't notice the weight difference less than the weight of a full water bottle).
-On the other hand, some people really notice the difference.
-It's a personal preference.
-Titanium also offers a slightly softer ride than steel... and again, even our customers who have bought both types of bicycles from us don't always agree about this.
+Our steel bicycles frames weigh about 3-pounds more than our titanium frames.
+Some people don’t notice the weight difference, on the other hand, some people really notice the difference.
+It’s a personal preference.
+Titanium offers a slightly softer ride than steel… and again, even our customers who have bought both types of bicycles from us don’t always agree about this.

 We use wider tires on all of our bicycles than on conventional race bicycles.
 Lab studies have shown that a wider tire at lower pressure actually rolls faster than a narrow tire under normal street conditions, especially at speeds under 25 miles per hour.
 If a slightly soft and wide tire hits a bump in the road it will deform and continue to roll forward.
 A hard narrow tire bounces upwards or even backwards, hindering forward momentum (this also makes the ride much less comfortable).

 We do have a thank-you policy for customers who come and test ride our bicycles here in Vermont.
-If you buy one of our bicycles after your visit we will reimburse up to $300 towards your travel costs.
+If you buy one of our bicycles after your visit we will reimburse up to $500 towards your travel costs.
 You can also ride your bicycle during your visit, and we will box it up and ship it to you when you are ready to go home.
 A good excuse to take a vacation in our beautiful state!
+Think of it like overseas delivery on a European car, but for a bike you can ride here in Vermont.

 We’ve sized many, many customers to our bicycles, and we’re very, very good at it.
 If you don’t like your bicycle for any reason, return it in new condition within 21 days and we’ll give you your money back, minus shipping costs.